How does a Tens Unit work?

 (please consult with your doctor concerning your diet)

-Reducing total fat intake and eating more EFA’s (essential fatty acids) may help a persons health to produce more endorphins.
+Reducing total fat intake and eating more EFA’s (essential fatty acids) may help a person's health to produce more endorphins.
 EFA’s can be found in fish, flaxseed oil, and in certain cooking oils.
 Omega 9 oils have also shown to have excellent health benefits.
 These can be found in avocados, olive oil, almonds, sesame oil.

-Staying away from saturated fats, meats, cheese, eggs, pastries, have been shown to help with peoples overall health.
+Staying away from saturated fats, meats, cheese, eggs, pastries, have been shown to help with people's overall health.
 A key to overall health is to take a daily natural vitamin.

 WATER - Our bodies are made up of 70% water.
-The formula for knowing the correct amount of water to drink daily is to take your body weight and divide it by two and that will give you how many ounces of water you should drink per day.
+The formula for knowing the correct amount of water to drink daily is to take your body weight and divide it by two, and that will give you how many ounces of water you should drink per day.

 MASTERING RELAXATION TECHNIQUES WITH TENS?

 Pain researchers and doctors who work with chronic pain will tell you that it is almost impossible to have pain without having tight muscles or muscle spasm.
-The more tense a person with chronic pain becomes the more pain they have been shown to occur.
+The more tense a person with chronic pain becomes, the more pain they have been shown to occur.
 This is why (TENS) research, (TENS) clinical trials, and all types of doctors have recommended using a TENS unit for all degrees of pain.
-It has been shown to relax the muscles around an injury and bring blood flow to the area, allows the body to become less tense, and muscle spasms can disappear or be reduced.
+It has been shown to relax the muscles around an injury and bring blood flow to the area, allowing the body to become less tense, and muscle spasms can disappear or be reduced.

 To read more about the treatment of pain:

-Chapter 43 from the Merch Manual.
+Chapter 43 from the Merck Manual.

 Section 6.
 Brain and Nerve Disorders